emrecalisir/ClientGsu/README.md

 Technically, the methods of the built-in framework Android Face Detector is used.

 5. In the server-side offloading operations, the user selects any picture from client and send it to a specified IP to receive the exact coordinates of the pictures detected.
 After getting the response from the server, the client draws and displays it on UI.

+Communication Types:
+1. RMI: For the RMI operations, start or debug the project.
+2. REST: For the REST operations, start or debug the Apache Tomcat Server